The facts about getting life insurance with Basal Cell Carcinoma

-The growth of the cancer cells in this form of cancer are very slow, and the cancer hardly spreads at all, making it generally low risk.
-Once it is treated and surgically removed, you will be able get standard life insurance rates in many cases.
+The growth of the cancer cells in this form of cancer is very slow, and cancer hardly spreads at all, making it generally low risk.
+Once it is treated and surgically removed, you will be able to get standard life insurance rates in many cases.

 What does Basal Cell Carcinoma life insurance cost?